zaphosting/docs/docs/domain-cloudflare-setup.md

 Make sure to save your changes once this is completed.

-## Step 3: Completing the setup on Cloudflare
+## Completing the setup on Cloudflare

 Proceed back to your Cloudflare dashboard.
 On the previous setup page for your domain, you should be able to see a button to force Cloudflare to check your nameservers again.